How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (interest amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the interest rate as X (3) and the deposit amount as Y (10000).
+Enter 3 [X] and $10000 [Y].
 The calculator will calculate 3% of $10000.

 Explanation using a formula: